aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

-# Serial MP3/WAV Players
+# Serial Audio Players

 Adrian McCarthy
 DRAFT 2019-05-11

 ## Introduction

 There is a plethora of audio player modules (MP3 and WAV) that are controlled by serial commands.
 The most common ones I've encountered are branded DFPlayer Mini and Catalex.
+But these are likely brands applied to whitelabel products from various manufacturers.
+For example, the DFPlayer Mini appears to be a branded version of MP3-TF-16P from Flyron Tech.

 But there are multiple versions of each, as well as knock offs and outright counterfeits.
 They implement different subsets of features and each have their own constellation of bugs.

 Documentation is fragmented, poorly translated, incomplete, and sometimes inaccurate.
 There are many libraries out there, some of which are pretty good, but usually just for one or two specific versions.

-My goal is to produce more complete documentation for these boards, and to offer a library that adapts to the quirks in the boards out there.
+When purchasing a serial audio player, it can be difficult to know exactly which one you'll get.
+My goal is to produce more complete documentation for these boards, and to offer a library that adapts to the quirks of whatever module you insert into your project.
 I want an easy-to-use interface, without delays, that robustly handles these modules, regardless of which one you plug into your project.

 ### Audio Modules

+* Catalex Serial MP3 Player
 * DFRobot DFPlayer Mini

-* Catalex Serial MP3 Player

 * Flyron Tech MP3-TF-16P or FN-M16P

 The BY8001-16P is a different beast, perhaps based on an older version of these chips.
-Worth supporting?
+Is it worth supporting?
 The chip has a serial mode controlled by the absence or presence of three resistors.

-The DFPlayer Mini looks like it might be a branded version of Flyron Tech's MP3-TF-16P.

-In all cases, there seem to be clones and perhaps counterfeits.
-At full retail, these can go for as much as $10, but if you shop around, you can often get them for $2 or less, especially if you're willing to buy in bulk or wait for slow shipments from China.
+The pinout is different.
+There's a Picaxe project whose PCB has spaces for plugging in either type of player.

-## Theory of Use
+## Theory of Operation

-Most of the datasheets provide a reference of the messages with little information about how to use them together.
+Most of the datasheets provide a message reference with little information about how to use them together.
 We'll start with a practical exploration of how to connect and use the module, and save the message reference for later.

+After the message reference is documentation for the AidtopiaSerialAudio library.

 ### Electrical Connections

-#### Catalex

-#### DFPlayer Mini
+The Catalex-style players are straightforward to connect to the microcontroller.

+The DFPlayer Minis, as well as the ones that look like it, have some non-obvious requirements worth seom attention.

-##### Power
+#### Power

-You can power the DFPlayer Mini with a maximum of 5 volts DC.
-The datasheet says the typical supply is 4.2 V.  You can insert a diode between a 5-volt supply and the VCC of the DFPlayer Mini to drop the voltage to approximately 4.3 V, which may improve the lifespan and reliability of the device.
+You can power the DFPlayer Mini with a maximum of 5 volts DC (some datasheets say 5.2 volts).
+The typical supply is 4.2 V.  You can insert a diode between a 5-volt supply and the VCC of the DFPlayer Mini to drop the voltage to approximately 4.3 V, which may improve the lifespan and reliability of the device.

-Remember to tie the grounds between the DFPlayer Mini and the microcontroller.

 DFPlayer Mini actually runs at 3.3 V.  An onboard regulator adjusts the supply voltage as needed.

+Remember to tie the grounds between the audio module and the microcontroller.

-##### Level Shifting for Serial Communication
+#### Level Shifting for Serial Communication

 The DFPlayer Mini's serial lines use and expect only 3.3 volts.